About The Wu Family Academy

 Through live and digital partnerships, hands-on music education and training in classrooms, communities, and virtual settings, the Wu Family Academy will cultivate relationships that will change lives today, and, thereby, the trajectory of our community tomorrow.

-The Wu Family Academy’s Detroit Community Orchestra (DCO) is a string orchestra dedicated to providing a safe and encouraging space for adults to continue playing their instrument.
-Currently only open to violins, violas, cellos and basses—the DCO encourages you to dust off your fiddle and pick up right where you left off, rehearsing with friends and playing concerts while interacting and performing with DSO musicians!
+The Wu Family Academy’s Detroit Community Ensembles are dedicated to providing a safe and encouraging space for adults to continue playing their instrument.
+The Detroit Community Ensembles encourages you to dust off your instrument and pick up right where you left off, rehearsing with friends and playing concerts while interacting and performing with DSO musicians!

-The DCO is open to most playing levels, regardless of how long it’s been since you last picked up your instrument.
-However, a playing experience of at least 2-5 years is recommended.
+The Detroit Community Ensembles are open to most playing levels, regardless of how long it’s been since you last picked up your instrument.
+A playing experience of at least 2 years is recommended, but not required.
+We’re currently looking to fill all orchestral instruments, including: violin, viola, cello, bass, flute, clarinet, oboe, bassoon, saxophone, horn, trumpet, trombone, tuba and percussion.

 The Legacy of Clyde & Helen Wu